 IV.
 SAY IT!
 Your company appointed you to be the team leader to revise an old project.
 Answer the following questions to help you do it.

 - a.
-What will you change in the old project? - b.
-What new ideas will you include in the new project? - c.
-How will you divide the task to your members?
+What would you change about the old project? - b.
+What new ideas would you include in the new project? - c.
+How would you divide the task to your members?

 Talking About Money